Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Tensor Basis

-TT benefits from fast convergence.
-However, it suffers from its two endpoints, which hinder the representation ability and flexibility of TT-based models.
-Thus, to release the power of a linear architecture, researchers link its endpoints to produce a ring format named a TR~\cite{zhao2016tensor,phan2022train,sedighin2021image}.
+The TT benefits from fast convergence; however, it suffers from the effects of its two endpoints, which hinder the representation ability and flexibility of TT-based models.
+Thus, to release the power of linear architectures, researchers have linked its endpoints to produce a ring format named a tensor ring~\cite{zhao2016tensor,phan2022train,sedighin2021image,qiu2024tensor}.
 The TR decomposition of a tensor $\tbtensor{X} \in\mathbb R^{I_1\times I_2\ldots I_N}$ can be formulated as

 where $\{R_0,R_1,\ldots,R_{N}\}$ denote the TR ranks, each node $\tbtensor{G}^{(n)}\in \mathbb R^{R_{n-1}\times I_n\times R_n}$ is a 3rd-order tensor and $R_0=R_N$.
 Compared with TT decomposition, it is not necessary for TR decomposition to follow a strict order when multiplying its nodes.
 The TN diagram for TR decomposition is illustrated in Fig.~\ref{fig:tensor-formats}~(e).